bhagenbourger/hue-monitoring/README.md

 - Temperature metrics: displays the min, max, average and last temperature
 - Temperature timeseries: displays the evolution of the temperature during the time

+You can use the elastic user to connect, username is `elastic` and password is the value you set in the environment variable named `ELASTICSEARCH_PASSWORD`.

 # Prerequisites
 You must have `Docker` installed and a Slack webhook configured to push messages in a Slack channel.

 # Configuration
-You must declare five bash environment variables to run this project:
+You must declare six bash environment variables to run this project:
 - HUE_API_KEY => your API key to connect to your Philips Hub
 - HUE_HUB_IP => IP address of your Philips Hub
 - ES01_DATA_FOLDER => Path of the folder in which elasticsearch01 data is persisted
 - ES02_DATA_FOLDER => Path of the folder in which elasticsearch02 data is persisted
 - INDICES_TEMPORAL_PATTERN => Temporal pattern of indices (for example %{+YYYY.MM} pattern will create monthly indices and %{+YYYY.MM.dd} pattern will create daily indices)
+- ELASTICSEARCH_PASSWORD => The elastic user password

 You can add an optional bash environment variable to send notification to Slack, if this variable is not set, no notification is sent to Slack:
 - SLACK_ENDPOINT => the Slack endpoint corresponding to the webhook to push messages into Slack